 Why Do We Divorce?

 The leadership of eHarmony says this is the acceptance of the marriage vows as life-long and permanent, except in cases of infidelity and abuse.
 In my experience, many people can forgive infidelity and move on.
-However, abuse is the deal breaker.
-Few abusers change for the good, as I learned in private and public practice 1983 - 2005.
+However, abuse is the deal-breaker.
+Few abusers change for the good, as I learned in private and public practice from 1983 through 2005.

 Compromise is hard.
 I think the couple should agree on major life components before marriage: finances, children, etc.